 From jumpers to throws, these unique Irish-made textile businesses will make you appreciate each and every thread

 Feeling like wearing wool and cashmere or linen and alpaca?
-As we are spending more time in our homes and looking for quality products, these previous Textile Category winners and runners-up from our Irish Made Awards give you the ultimate choice and luxury to pick something special for your home and wardrobe.
+After spending more time in our homes and looking for quality products, these previous Textile Category winners and runners-up from our Irish Made Awards give you the ultimate choice and luxury to pick something special for your home and wardrobe.

 Have you got a textiles business based here in Ireland?
 Be sure to enter the Irish Made Awards now!
 Deadline is midnight on 30 May 2023.
 For details on how to enter, see the Awards page, and FAQs here.